How it works

 The work you do today shows up in the catalogue tomorrow.

-TalkPod isn't a chatbot we've bolted onto your website, and it isn't a passport portal that needs its own data maintained alongside everything else.
+TalkPod isn't a chatbot bolted onto your website, a passport portal that duplicates your data, or another job on the packaging team's roadmap.
 It's a platform built around one record, and the longer it runs, the sharper that record gets.
 If you've got a catalogue and a deadline, we'd like to hear about it.